E-mail Me, feed back appreciated.

 The solution to this problem is, in my opinion the most difficult to understand of all the puzzles.
 Indeed I was unable to solve it and didn't receive a complete solution until two years after originally posting it.
 The final solution, in the form of the spreadsheet was sent to me by Han Zheng.

 From our earlier analysis it is clear we need a dynamic quit rule.
-A singal value is not sufficent.
-We must, at each stage consider what cards are remaining, and therefor the probability of a positive or negative outcome from drawing again.
+A signal value, (we will quit when we are x dollars ahead,) is not sufficient.
+We must, at each stage, consider what cards are remaining, and therefore the probability of a positive or negative outcome from drawing again.

 Negative Cards Remaining (N)